Kanjrur

-Kanjrur is a union council of tehsil Shakargar,District Narowal, Punjab, Pakistan.
-It is situated on the bank of Basenter (برساتی نالا).
+Kanjrur is a union council of Shakargar tehsil, Narowal District, Punjab, Pakistan.
+It is situated on the bank of Basenter torrent (برساتی نالا).

 The council is named after a significant Sufi called Kanju peer, whose tomb is in the village, as is the tomb of Baba Mithay shah.

-Villages near Kanjrur include Bhilowali, Nangal, Isaharwali, Kapurdeo, Fatehpur, Chhina,Viram, Nawan pind, Mian wali and Jattar and Mallah.
+Villages near Kanjrur include Bhilowali, Nangal, Isaharwali, Kapurdeo, Fatehpur, Chhina, Viram, Nawan Pind, Manji Tor, Mian Wali, Jattar and Mallah.

 Crops grown in the area include wheat, sugarcane and rice.